MarcsApps/2017.01_Node_CRUD/readme.md

 17. Stop server.
 CNTL-C cmd window, npm start.
     If see error cannot find module ..../Relase/bson] .... and later js-bson: Failed to load C++ (follow Buecheler's tutorial instrustions at bottom.)
 18. go localhost:3000/medlog
+### Setup Post
+19. Create Data Input... /routes/index.js  add a router get for addmed /* GET Add (New) med page. */ router.get('/addmed', function(req, res) {
+            res.render('addmed', { title: 'Add med' });
+        });
+20. Create Jade Template in views/addmed.jade
+21. Add new route to index.js for the Add to DB fucntion, recieve POST / addmed This is detailed to see doc at /* POST TO ADD NEW MED SERVICE */
+22. Stop/Restart npm start
+---The end of his tutorial.

+### nodemon ...auto restart after edits to .js files of node... (err npm start)
+npm install -g nodemon

+Edited package.json: node ==> nodemon
+    "start": "node ./bin/www"
+### WILL WANT TO REMOVE THIS FROM PRODUCTION I GUESS!
+TODO

+TODO
+### Change to mdbLab Online?
+    just note change app.js instead of localhost use var db = monk('127.0.0.1:27017/nodetest1'); change to actual url... and search any other ref localhost

 ### Data for medlogcollection